Merrick101/bulleo/README.md

 ## News API & Automation

 ### Automated Article Import
-The News Sync section in the Django Admin allows site administrators to manage the automatic import of articles from NewsAPI.
+The News Sync section in the Django Admin allows site administrators to manage the automatic import of articles from GNewsAPI.

 -  Fetch Intervals – Define how often the fetch task should run (e.g., every 12 hours).
 -  News Fetch Tasks – Controls the scheduled job that pulls news into the database.